MacWarrior/clipbucket-v5/README.md

 # ClipBucket Themes
 ClipBucket comes with various themes to help you set a tone for your website according to your Niche.
 These themes include originals as well as clones of popular websites such as YouTube.

+<a href="http://clip-bucket.com/products/list/themes-/">ClipBucket Themes</a>

 # ClipBucket Plugins
 ![alt tag](http://cdn2.business2community.com/wp-content/uploads/2014/08/BLOG3PLUGIN.jpg)
 </br>
+ClipBucket core features aren't enough for you?
+We got plugins.
+Yeah, we got awesome ones.
+With plugins you can enhance the functionality and power of ClipBucket while having 100% control in your hands.
+To see our available plugins, click below link

+<a href="http://clip-bucket.com/products/list/plugins/">ClipBucket Plugins</a>

 # ClipBucket Discourse (Forum)
+We have a very active community that is always there for your help.
+Interact with people, get your problems solved, learn new things, have fun.

+<a href="http://discourse.clipbucket.com/">ClipBucket Discourse</a>